- In 2020, for a minute we would've thought sweatpants were "a sign of defeat" - as Karl Lagerfeld once put it.

 The work from home routine and subsequent pursuit of relaxed-fit indoor clothing saw giant retailers like Neiman Marcus and J.Crew crumble.
 On the inverse, small businesses like Scott Sternberg's Entireworld, a fashion brand specialising in basics, saw incredible success.

-The New York Times reports that the brand saw a 662 percent increase in sales during the inception of the global pandemic compared to the same time last year.
+The New York Times reports that the brand saw a 662 percent increase in sales during the inception of the global pandemic compared to the same time in 2019.
 All thanks to its sweat pants.

 More recently, Tagwalk sees a 132.8 percent increase in searches of hoodies in its Spring/Summer 2021 rising trends report.